Easy Guide to Delete Everything in a MongoDB Database

 Deleting documents can be done in different ways.
 We might want to delete just one document or may want to delete many, inside a collection.
 If we want, we can pass a condition to MongoDB and let it know what it should look for in the document(s) to be deleted.

-Once a condition is matched to a few documents, we might want to delete all of them.
-Or, we may just want to just delete one of them.
+Once a condition is matched to a few documents, we might want to delete all documents from a collection.
+Or, we may just want to just delete one or delete all documents that match a given parameter.
 Otherwise, we just might want to clear out our collection altogether and start afresh.

 db.reginasRanch.deleteMany({})